Magnoliids: Economic uses

 The magnoliids is a large group of plants, with many species that are economically important as food, drugs, perfumes, timber, and as ornamentals, among many other uses.

 One widely cultivated magnoliid fruit is the avocado (Persea americana), which is believed to have been cultivated in Mexico and Central America for nearly 10,000 years.
 Now grown throughout the tropics, it probably originates from the Chiapas region of Mexico or Guatemala, where "wild" avocados may still be found.
 The soft pulp of the fruit is eaten fresh or mashed into guacamole.
 The ancient peoples of Central America were also the first to cultivate several fruit-bearing species of Annona.
 These include the custard-apple (A. reticulata), soursop (A. muricata), sweetsop or sugar-apple (A. squamosa), and the cherimoya (A. cherimola).
 Both soursop and sweetsop now are widely grown for their fruits in the Old World as well.

-Some members of the magnoliids have served as important food additives, such as black pepper, bay laurel and cinnamon.
+Some members of the magnoliids have served as important food additives, such as black pepper, nutmeg, bay laurel and cinnamon.
 Oil of sassafras was formerly used as a key flavoring in both root beer and in sarsaparilla.
 The primary ingredient responsible for the oil's flavor is safrole, but it is no longer used in either the United States or Canada.
 Both nations banned the use of safrole as a food additive in 1960 as a result of studies that demonstrated safrole promoted liver damage and tumors in mice.
 Consumption of more than a minute quantity of the oil causes nausea, vomiting, hallucinations, and shallow rapid breathing.
 It is very toxic, and can severely damage the kidneys.
 In addition to its former use as a food additive, safrole from either Sassafras or Ocotea cymbarum is also the primary precursor for synthesis of MDMA (methylenedioxymethamphetamine), commonly known as the drug ecstasy.

 Other magnoliids also are known for their narcotic, hallucinogenic, or paralytic properties.
 The Polynesian beverage kava is prepared from the pulverized roots of Piper methysticum, and has both sedative and narcotic properties.
 It is used throughout the Pacific in social gatherings or after work to relax.
 Likewise, some native peoples of the Amazon take a hallucinogenic snuff made from the dried and powdered fluid exuded from the bark of Virola trees.
 Another hallucinogenic compound, myristicin, comes from the spice nutmeg.
 As with safrole, ingestion of nutmeg in quantities can lead to hallucinations, nausea, and vomiting, with symptoms lasting several days.
 A more severe reaction comes from poisoning by rodiasine and demethylrodiasine, the active ingredients in fruit extract from Chlorocardium venenosum.
 These chemicals paralyze muscles and nerves, resulting in tetanus-like reactions in animals.
 The Cofán peoples of westernmost Amazon in Colombia and Ecuador use the compound as a poison to tip their arrows in hunting.